-With us as your provider, you can set up a self-directed 401K in real estate, gold, and other precious metals, or paper assets like private equity or loans.
+With us as your provider, you can invest in tangible assets with a self-directed 401K in real estate, gold, and other precious metals, or paper assets like private equity or loans.
 A self-directed retirement account allows you to take control of your retirement account and invest in what you want.
 With Accuplan, the possibilities are endless.

 Learn more about Accuplan’s history.

 Frequently Asked Questions

 Self-directed 401K investment options cover a wide variety of tangible assets.
 Real estate is one of the most popular assets that Accuplan’s clients invest in.
 We also see investments in cryptocurrency, tax liens, private equity, and so much more.
 The list for what is not prohibited by the IRS is much shorter and is found here.

 The big-name custodians or brokerages you know usually fall under one of three reasons: